 7:30-8:30 Everyone gets/makes breakfast alongside Resident Manager.

-9:00 Employment in town accessed via Link Transit.
-Intern #1 to accompany residents to town as job coach.
+9:00 Employment in town accessed via Link Transit or residents at TRAILS day program.

-2:00 Living Skills/ Training Opportunities at Tierra with Intern #2 and/or resident manager
+2:00 Living Skills/ Training Opportunities at Tierra or TRAILS

-6:00 Resident has ski practice (he is a coach), with Leavenworth Winter Sports Club Director to drive him in.
+6:00 One resident has ski practice (he is a coach), with Leavenworth Winter Sports Club Director to drive him in.
 Other residents have down time at home or entertaining visitors.

-Saturday could be set aside for a fun filled day of adventuring such as Skiing at Steven's pass with Intern #2 and Outdoors for ALL, or hiking trails surrounding Tierra Village, or making music with the Coyote House Band and performing at the Earth Day Gathering, or harvesting pears or making art, going to a festival in town, going dog sledding or horseback riding, etc., etc.
+Saturday could be set aside for a fun filled day of adventuring such as Skiing at Steven's pass or making music, or harvesting pears or making art, going to a festival in town, going dog sledding or horseback riding, etc., etc.

 Is there both Community and Private Space in Coyote House?